mhartl/pivotal-github/README.md

 ### git story-accept

 `git story-accept` examines the repository log and changes every **Delivered** story to **Accepted**.
-This makes it possible to accept a pull request by merging into master and then run `git story-accept` to mark all the associated stories **Accepted** without having to manually keep track of the correspondence.
+This makes it possible to accept a pull request by merging into master and then mark all the associated stories **Accepted**  by running `git story-accept`.
+This saves having to manually keep track of the correspondences.

-The purpose of `git story-accept` is to accept stories that have been merged into `master`, so by default it only works on the master branch.
+The purpose of `git story-accept` is to accept stories that have been merged into `master`, so by default it works only on the master branch.
 This requirement can be overridden by the `--override` option.

 In order to avoid reading the entire Git log every time it's run, by default `git story-accept` stops immediately after finding a story that has already been accepted.
+The assumption is that `git story-accept` is run immediately after merging a pull request into a master branch that is always up-to-date, so that there are no delivered but unaccepted stories further down in the log.

 `git story-accept` requires the existence of `.api_token` and `.project_id` files containing the Pivotal Tracker API token and project id, respectively.
-The user is prompted if they are not present.
+The user is prompted to create them if they are not present.
 (They aren't read from the command line using `gets` due to an incompatibility with options passing.)

 #### Options